lzwjava/blog-source/_posts/en/2025-01-08-workflow-agent-en.md

 ---
 layout: post
-title: "Workflow is BFS, Agent is DFS"
+title: Workflow is BFS, Agent is DFS
+translated: false
 ---

 According to Anthropic [^1]: